apache/buildstream/doc/source/tutorial/autotools.rst

   are resolved after all composition has taken place.

-The variable we needed to override was ``command-subdir``, which is an automatic variable provided by the :mod:`BuildElement <buildstream.buildelement>` abstract class.
-This variable simply instructs the :mod:`BuildElement <buildstream.buildelement>` in which subdirectory of the ``%{build-root}`` to run its commands in.
+The variable we needed to override was ``command-subdir``, which is an automatic variable provided by the :mod:`BuildElement <buildstream2.buildelement>` abstract class.
+This variable simply instructs the :mod:`BuildElement <buildstream2.buildelement>` in which subdirectory of the ``%{build-root}`` to run its commands in.

 One can always display the resolved set of variables for a given